 Step 1: Establishment of Management System

-In 2021, we revised the “Supply-Chain CSR Deployment Guidebook” as the “Renesas Supply Chain Code of Conduct”, based on the RBA code of conduct, and we ask customers to comply with this code of conduct.
+In 2021, we revised the “Supply-Chain CSR Deployment Guidebook” as the “Renesas Supplier Code of Conduct”, based on the RBA code of conduct, and we ask customers to comply with this code of conduct.
 In addition, internal departments within Renesas work together to establish a structure to identify and evaluate risks.

 Step 2: Identifying and Evaluating Risks within the Supply Chain